My beadwork tutorials are all available through Etsy as instant downloads. Just click on the images and you’ll go straight to each listing.

 Cellini Rick Rack Ninja Star

 A tutorial for my Cellini Rick Rack Ninja Star.
 This uses peyote stitch to create a zig zag round which is then doubled and finally formed into a star.
-Will suit intermediate level beaders who have experience with cellini peyote, and who have a good control of thread tension.
-Please note this tutorial is not suitable for beginner beaders.
+Will suit intermediate/advanced level beaders who already have experience with cellini peyote, and who have a good control of thread tension, and it’s an advantage to have worked with Jean Power’s Rick Rack technique and/or be able to work from a casting pod or strip.
+Please note this tutorial is definitely not suitable for beginner beaders – it has a life of it’s own and it’s best to get more experience before attempting the start in particular.

 A tutorial for my Squidy pendant or hanging ornament.
 It uses a variety of bead embroidery, beadweaving and goldwork embroidery techniques, including back stitch, bezelling using circular peyote, seeding, right angle weave bezelling, goldwork and beaded edging to make a statement pendant, brooch or even a beautiful ornament.
 Will suit intermediate bead weavers or bead embroiderers, or experienced embroiderers looking to learn some beadweaving techniques.